Courses

 Master Level

-This course is offered in the Master programs of D-USYS (environmental and agricultural sciences).
+This course is offered in the Master's programs of D-USYS (environmental and agricultural sciences).
 The course advances students subject- and method-specific competencies to analyse complex environmental and societal problems in order to design effective research and policies to address them.
 Integration, in this course, is an integral part of inter- and transdisciplinary research.
 It implies the co-production and synthesis of different knowledges, perspectives, insights, interests, expectations and collaborative approaches towards a problem and its potential solutions.
 It is a fundamental process in research when collaborating across scientific disciplines (e.g., natural and social sciences) and working at the interface between science, policy and practice.
 The course offers a hands-on experiential setting together with empirical cases situated at that interface.
 More details here.

 This course is offered in the Master’s programs Agricultural Sciences, Environmental Sciences and open to students from other universities, including international institutions.
 Students who have obtained ECTS credits for 701-1571-00L Integration in Science, Policy and Practice are excluded from this course, as its content substantially overlaps with that of the summer school.